wangby511/Leetcode-Summary/sliding-window.md

 };
 ```

-Follow Up - Use the maximum window and the minimum window at the same time, and then do some restrictions:
+Follow Up - Use 2 sliding windows to keep the maximum number and the minimum number at the same time, and then do some restrictions:

 **[1438.
 Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit](https://leetcode.com/problems/longest-continuous-subarray-with-absolute-diff-less-than-or-equal-to-limit/)**